Somewhere on a Beach Tour

-Somewhere on a Beach Tour was the eleventh headlining concert tour by American country music artist Dierks Bentley, in support of his eighth studio album Black (2016).
+The Somewhere on a Beach Tour was the eleventh headlining concert tour by American country music artist Dierks Bentley, in support of his eighth studio album Black (2016).
 It began on April 21, 2016, in Dublin, Ireland and ended on October 29 of that year in Roanoke, Virginia.

 Background

 The tour was first announced in January 2016.
 Bentley will first play four shows in Europe then begin the North American leg of the tour.
 Select shows are a part of Live Nation's Country Megaticket and went on sale January 29, 2016.
 Dates for the second North American leg was announced in July 2016.